Symphony No. 5 (Shostakovich): I. Moderato

 The first theme is repeated several times in combination with the opening motif, and greatly varied with new demarcations and penetrations.
 There is a great deal of variation and linking of all elements, giving the impression of a single continuous process.

 The secondary theme (mm.
-50-120) in E♭ minor offers the greatest possible contrast to the main theme.
+50-120) in E♭ minor, introduced by the first violins, offers the greatest possible contrast to the main theme.
 The tempo is more fluid, and the sustained tones of the secondary theme are linked by wide intervals: octaves, fourths, sevenths instead of the dominant seconds found in the first theme.
 Simplicity prevails over complexity, as the far-reaching lyrical melody is accompanied by chords in a continuous, slightly lively rhythm.

 An accompanying figure takes the lead at the beginning of the powerful development.
 Only now does the tempo of this movement reach Allegro.
 Themes from the exposition appear in augmentation and diminution in contrapuntal conflicts with themselves.
 The thematic material is transformed into a grotesquely distorted quick march in a wide development with military drums and trumpets.
 After several false starts, from m.
 157 the second theme intervenes in the action.

 In the recapitulation, which is heavily reduced compared to the exposition, themes heard earlier on are brought back again either identically or somewhat varied.
-Near the end of the movement, the second subject is heard again in the form of a canon played by flute and horn, then the same material is played by the violin and piccolo.
+Near the end of the movement, the second subject is heard again in the form of a canon played by flute and horn, this time in D major, then the same material is played by the piccolo and a solo violin in D minor.
 The movement ends with the celesta playing a rising figure, and slowly fading away.

 In general, the inner drama of the first movement can be described as an interplay between lamentation and mourning, contrasting with a "departure for battle" which reaches its climax with the entry of the recapitulation.
 In the end, the outcome of this conflict proves to be ambiguous, and the looming threats have not yet been resolved.